 As of March 31, 2010, the Company determined that it was not in compliance with the financial covenant in the Agreements regarding the Company's net income.
 On May 11, 2010, the Company received a notice of default from Wells Fargo related to the Company's noncompliance.
 As a result, Wells Fargo imposed default pricing of an additional 3.0% effective March 1, 2010.
-On June 11, 2010, the Company received from Wells Fargo a waiver of the Company's noncompliance with the financial covenant as of March 31, 2010 and the Company amended the Agreements to set the covenants for Fiscal 2011.
-As a condition of the amended Agreements, the Company has restricted \$5.0 million of cash effective June 11, 2010 as additional security for the Credit Facility.
+On June 11, 2010, the Company received from Wells Fargo a waiver of the Company's noncompliance with the financial covenant as of March 31, 2010 and the

+Company amended the Agreements to set the covenants for Fiscal 2011.
+As a condition of the amended Agreements, the Company had restricted \$5.0 million of cash effective June 11, 2010 as additional security for the Credit Facility.
+The Company is in discussions with Wells Fargo pertaining to the release of all or a portion of the restricted cash.
 If the Company had not obtained the waiver and amended the Agreements, the Company would not be able to draw additional funds under the Credit Facility.
 In addition, the Company has pledged its accounts receivables, inventories, equipment, patents and other assets as collateral for its Agreements, which would be subject to seizure by Wells Fargo if the Company was in default under the Agreements and unable to repay the indebtedness.
 Wells Fargo also has the option to terminate the Agreements or accelerate the indebtedness during a period of noncompliance.
-Based on the Company's current twelve month forecasts, management believes that the Company will be in compliance with the covenants contained in the amended Agreements for the next twelve months.
+As of September 30, 2010, the Company was in compliance with the covenants contained in the amended Agreements and based on the Company's current forecasts, management believes that the Company will be in compliance with the covenants through the end of Fiscal 2011.

-On June 29, 2010, the Company, entered into a Fourth Amendment to the Agreements (the "Fourth Amendment") with Wells Fargo.
-The Fourth Amendment amends the financial covenant related to capital expenditures by adding a limitation on expenditures for Fiscal 2011.
+On June 29, 2010, the Company entered into a Fourth Amendment to the Agreements (the "Fourth Amendment") with Wells Fargo.
+The Fourth Amendment amended the financial covenant related to capital expenditures by adding a limitation on expenditures for Fiscal 2011.
 Under the terms of the Fourth Amendment, the Company may not incur or contract to incur capital expenditures of more than (i) \$4.5 million in the aggregate during Fiscal 2011, and (ii) zero for each subsequent year until the Company and Wells Fargo agree on limits on capital expenditures for subsequent periods based on the Company's projections for such periods.

 The Company is required to maintain a Wells Fargo collection account for cash receipts on all of its accounts receivable.
 These amounts are immediately applied to reduce the outstanding amount on the Credit Facility.
-The floating rate for line of credit advances is the greater of the Prime Rate plus applicable margin or 5% plus applicable margin, subject to a minimum interest floor.
+The floating interest rate for line of credit advances is the greater of the Prime Rate plus applicable margin or 5% plus applicable margin, subject to a minimum interest floor.
 Based on the revolving nature of the Company's borrowings and payments, the Company classifies all outstanding amounts as current liabilities.
 The applicable margin varies based on net income and the minimum interest floor is set at \$31,000 per month.
-The Company's borrowing rate at each of June 30, 2010 and March 31, 2010 was 7.5%.
+The Company's borrowing rate at September 30, 2010 and March 31, 2010 was 7.5% and 10.5%, respectively.